Falling-Film Photoreactors

 From laboratory to tailor-made industrial production

-The efficient irradiation of liquids with low transmittance represented a hitherto unresolved challenge for the development of some photochemical processes.
-If there is a lack of penetrative depth, photons are absorbed within shortest distance at the boundary surface.
-The optical path of conventional reactors being far too large, the majority of the volume to be irradiated passes the reactor without exposition to the incident radiation, and, consequently, the photochemical process remains inefficent.
-Furthermore, and in particular in the case of photochemical reactions implying radical intermediates, mostly macromolecular secondary products may form and may be deposited at the boundary surface of the immersion lamp system ('filming').
+The efficient irradiation of liquids with low transmittance was an unsolved challenge for the development of some photochemical processes in former times.
+In case of a lack of the penetrative depth, photons are absorbed within shortest distance at the boundary surface.
+The optical path of conventional reactors is too large and the majority of the volume to be irradiated passes the reactor without exposition to the incident radiation.
+The photochemical process remains inefficient.
+Furthermore, radical intermediates, mostly macromolecular secondary products, may form and may deposit at the boundary surface of the immersion lamp system ('filming').
 These deposits additionally absorb the photons emitted by the lamp and, in extreme cases, may lead to overheating of a conventional photoreactor.

-Two types of Modular Photochemical Development Systems (MPDS®) are used in the laboratory.
-With the MPDS®BASIC system, fundamental feasibility studies are performed while with the MPDS®EVO the process development is performed to collect all relevant data for successful up-scaling
+Two types of Modular Photochemical Development Systems (MPDS®) are used in the laboratory, the MPDS®BASIC system and the MPDS®EVO.

 What services we offer